huderlem/porymap/INSTALL.md

 ## Ubuntu

-You need to install Qt 5.
-Qt 5.5 should be enough.
-You can check you Qt version with `qtdiag`.
+You need to install Qt.
+The minimum supported version is currently Qt 5.14.2.
+You can check your Qt version with `qtdiag`.

 ```